-Synopsis: What an amazing read aloud!!
+Synopsis: What an amazing read-aloud!!
 Read it aloud every day if you want.
 The message will never get old.
 With rhyming words and repetitive lines, students can join in reading this book all about diversity.
-It represents people of all races, cultures, religions, and sexual orientation, and makes all feel welcome.
+It represents people of all races, cultures, religions, and sexual orientations, and makes all feel welcome.
 I love this read and highly suggest it for your first week of school.
-Representation matters above all in children’s books and this is a shining example of a great read aloud to start with.
+Representation matters above all in children’s books and this is a shining example of a great read-aloud to start with.

 Favorite Back to School Read Aloud #9: